sbanal/kubee/README.md

 # kubee

 This repository contains the codes I used to learn Kubernetes.
-The aim is to learn Kubernetes from the basic setup usind Deployments, ReplicaSets and Service to full production quality deployment integrated with Amazon EKS.
+The aim is to learn Kubernetes from the basic setup using Deployments, ReplicaSets and Service to full production quality deployment integrated with Amazon EKS.

 # Prerequisites